 Right now (as of April 2016) I have 4 kids that I’m homeschooling full-time (ages 8, 11, 13, and 14).
-They’re currently in the 3rd grade, 5th grade, and 7th grade (the 13 and 14 year olds).
+They’re currently in the 3rd grade, 5th grade, 7th grade and 8th grade.
 I mostly use the My Father’s World Curriculum which allows all 4 of them to study the same Bible lessons (slightly shortened memorization for the 3rd grader), History, Science (more in-depth questions for the older kids), and Music/Art.
 For Spelling, Language Arts, Math and Reading – they all work on their own specific age/grade level.
 I do use a different math than MFW recommends and a couple of other small changes, but for the most part, we love My Father’s World!

 How to Homeschool and Run a Cake Business

 I’ve already laid out my cake schedule for you here (see #4), so now I’ll give you a little more detail on how our homeschooling schedule works with that.
 And when I say works “with”… I mean it.
 While some tasks absolutely have to be done exclusively, as often as I can, my business is a part of our family and learning – not a separate deal.

 I should note that Mississippi does not have strict homeschooling laws.
 I don’t have to report hours of attendance, have my children tested, or have any in-home visits from officials.
 I basically register them with the truancy office once per year stating that they are homeschooled and give the state some very basic information, and that’s it.